-In 2019, the Board had 20 meetings of which 7 were held by telephone and one was an organisation meeting after the AGM.
+In 2022, the Board had 22 meetings, one of which was an organizing meeting after the AGM.

 In spring 2016, the Board and Supervisory Board defined the criteria set for Board members concerning their competence and expertise as well as the diversity principles, taking into account the scale and development stage of the company’s activities.